hackersupreme/cuopon-calculator/README.md

 Recieves the `products` array from the app's state and creates a table out of them.
 Includes links to the id of the cuopon associated with it as well as a button to remove the product from the `products` array.

+**Cuopon List**

+This section contains a list of cuopons that correspond to the products added through the input form and displayed in the product list.

+It also contains a form to update the discount percentages in the state and a button that downloads the csv file.